Frances Hodgson Burnett: Divorce and move to Great Maytham Hall

-Burnett returned to London in 1894; there she heard the news that her younger son Vivian was ill, so she quickly went back to the United States.
+Burnett returned to London in 1894, where she heard the news that her younger son Vivian was ill, so she quickly went back to the United States.
 Vivian recovered from his illness, but missed his first term at Harvard University.
-Burnett stayed with him until he was well, then returned to London.
-At this time, she began to worry about her finances: she was paying for Vivian's education; keeping a house in Washington D.C.
+Burnett stayed with Vivian until he was well and then returned to London.
+At this time, she began to worry about her finances: Burnett was paying for Vivian's education; keeping a house in Washington D.C.
 (Swan had moved out of the house to his own apartment); and keeping a home in London.
-As she had in the past, she turned to writing as a source of income and began to write A Lady of Quality.
-A Lady of Quality, published in 1896, was to become the first of a series of successful adult historical novels, which was followed in 1899 with In Connection with the De Willoughby Claim; and in 1901 she had published The Making of a Marchioness and The Methods of Lady Walderhurst.
+As she had in the past, Burnett turned to writing as a source of income and began to write A Lady of Quality.
+A Lady of Quality, published in 1896, was to become the first of a series of successful adult historical novels, which was followed in 1899 with In Connection with the De Willoughby Claim; and in 1901, she had published The Making of a Marchioness and The Methods of Lady Walderhurst.

-In 1898, when Vivian graduated from Harvard, she divorced Swan Burnett.
+When Vivian graduated from Harvard in 1898, Burnett divorced Swan Burnett.
 Officially, the cause for the divorce was given to be desertion, but in reality, Burnett and Swan had orchestrated the dissolution of their marriage some years earlier.
 Swan took his own apartment and ceased to live with Burnett so that after a period of two years she could plead desertion as a reason for the divorce.
 The press was critical, calling her a New Woman, with The Washington Post writing that the divorce resulted from Burnett's "advanced ideas regarding the duties of a wife and the rights of women".

-From the mid-1890s, she lived in England at Great Maytham Hall—which had a large garden where she indulged her love for flowers—where she made her home for the next decade, although she continued annual transatlantic trips to the United States.
+From the mid-1890s, Burnett lived in United Kingdom at Great Maytham Hall—which had a large garden where she indulged her love for flowers—where she made her home for the next decade, although Burnett continued annual transatlantic trips to the United States.
 Maytham Hall resembled a feudal manor house which enchanted Burnett.
 She socialized in the local villages and enjoyed the country life.
-She filled the house with guests and had Stephen Townsend move in with her, which the local vicar considered a scandal.
-In February 1900 she married Townsend.
+Burnett filled the house with guests and had Stephen Townsend move in with her, which the local vicar considered a scandal.
+In February 1900, she married Townsend.